awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

   aws ec2 run-instances --launch-template LaunchTemplateId=lt-0abcd290751193123 --block-device-mappings "DeviceName=/dev/xvdb,Ebs={VolumeSize=20,VolumeType=gp2}"
   ```

+If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshooting Instance Launch Issues](troubleshooting-launch.md)\.

 ## Using Launch Templates with Amazon EC2 Auto Scaling<a name="launch-templates-as"></a>

 You can create an Auto Scaling group and specify a launch template to use for the group\.
 When Amazon EC2 Auto Scaling launches instances in the Auto Scaling group, it uses the launch parameters defined in the associated launch template\.